-Public Folders (email only) can be migrated from all versions of Exchange to user accounts, Google Groups or Public Folders in Office 365.
+Public Folders (email only) can be migrated from all versions of Exchange and Microsoft 365 to user accounts, Google Groups or Public Folders in Office 365.
 When performing ‘Get Users’ and migrating from an Exchange system, the Public Folders will be listed on the ‘Users/Resources’ tab (except for Exchange 2007, see the section on creating users lists for Exchange 2007).
 The nested structure of Public Folders is shown here also.

 CloudM Migrate supports the migration of Exchange and Microsoft 365 Public Folders.
 Here's what you need to know: